 So the day of her cardiologist and renal ultrasound appointment came.
 We entered this day with heavy hearts but with more faith.
 More faith that with any news HE IS STILL GOOD.
 Turns out Zayda's Ventricular Septum Defect was minor.
 The doctor is confident that the holes will close up on their own with little effect to her! (sigh of relief)

 Onto the next appointment where she would be given an ultrasound with no immediate results.
 We had to wait until the next day.
-Talk about patience - not.
-But the doctor called and we heard more great news: Her kidneys had developed fully and normally!
+But the doctor called and we heard more great news: Her kidneys had developed fully.

 She still has an eye and heart defect but God is always good.
 No matter what.
+No matter the news on the other end.
+We all adjust our lenses, our hearts and our character.
 Sometimes we lose sight of that but at the end of the day let your faith be bigger than your world.